CODE OF CIVIL PROCEDURE IN MONTENEGRO

 The plaintiff may file a statement of claims with the court in addition to the existing claim if the existence or non-existence of the right or legal relationship which became disputable during the litigation is relevant to the decision on the dispute and the court conducting the litigation has jurisdiction to decide on such a claim.

 Specific procedures and requirements for serving a complaint in Montenegro may vary depending on the circumstances of the case and the local rules and procedures.
-It is important to consult with a qualified private process service agency like Undisputed Legal which has experience serving legal documents in Montenegro.
-We have served legal papers across the world and can provide guidance and support throughout the process.
+It is essential to consult with a qualified private process service agency like Undisputed Legal, which has experience serving legal documents in Montenegro.
+We have served legal papers worldwide and can provide guidance and support throughout the process.

 INTERNATIONAL process service IN MONTENEGRO

 The Convention on the Service Abroad of Judicial and Extrajudicial Documents in Civil or Commercial Matters came into force on November 15, 1965.
-It details the channels that must be used when sending a document from one State Party to another in order to effect service in the destination State Party.
-The Hague Service Convention establishes both a canonical transmission channel and a number of secondary channels for sending and receiving broadcasts.
+It details the channels that must be used when sending a document from one State Party to another to effect service in the destination State Party.
+The Hague Service Convention establishes both a canonical transmission channel and several secondary channels for sending and receiving broadcasts.

 For legal documents to be transferred across jurisdictions in different EU member states, the EU Service Regulation must be followed.
 Although the United Kingdom is a contracting party to the Hague Service Convention in its own right, most requests for service between the United Kingdom and EU member states will continue to be regulated by the convention once the transition period ends.

-Because of the Convention's exclusivity, only the transmission channels it specifies may be used under certain circumstances.
-It is important to keep in mind that the law of the forum determines whether or not transmission to another Contracting Party is required when the issue is being debated.
+Because of the Convention’s exclusivity, only the specified transmission channels may be used under certain circumstances.
+It is important to remember that the law of the forum determines whether or not transmission to another Contracting Party is required when the issue is being debated.
 The documents must be submitted to the Central Authority of Montenegro, which is responsible for receiving and processing requests for service of process under the Hague Service Convention.
 The Central Authority will review the documents and ensure that they comply with the requirements of the Convention.
 Once the Central Authority has approved the documents, they will be forwarded to a local process server for service.
-The local process server will then serve the complaint on the defendant in accordance with local rules and procedures.
+According to local rules and procedures, the regional process server will then file the complaint against the defendant.

 The principal transmission channel for requests for service under the Convention is from a competent authority or judicial officer in one Contracting Party to the Central Authority of the other Contracting Party where service is to be provided.
 Submissions must use the Model Form as specified by the Convention.